The City on Screen Self-Guided Walk

 Walk in the footsteps of The Avengers, Harry Potter, James Bond and Paddington Bear, all in the Square Mile.
 Seek out the location of the real Diagon Alley, re-enact Skepta’s Shut Down music video at the Barbican and go into battle with Thor and Spiderman throughout the City.

 1 - The Millennium Bridge

-- The bridge also features in James Bond: Spectre (2015) for a shot of Miss Moneypenny (Naomi Harris) walking on the bridge with the dome of St Pauls Cathedral framed behind her.
+- The bridge also features in James Bond: Spectre (2015) with a shot of Miss Moneypenny (Naomi Harris) walking on the bridge with the dome of St Paul's Cathedral framed behind her.

 2 - St Paul’s Cathedral

 - St Paul's Cathedral has served as the setting for many an action movie including Mission Impossible: Fallout (2018).
-During the shooting of the rooftop chase scene Tom Cruise famously broke his ankle when jumping between buildings which halted filming.
+During shooting of the rooftop chase scene, Tom Cruise famously broke his ankle when jumping between buildings which halted filming.

-- Men in Black: International (2018) makes an appearance in this area on Ludgate Hill, the road which leads up to the face of the Cathedral, where Chris Hemsworth and Tessa Thompson engage in an alien shoot out.
+- Men in Black: International (2018).
+St Paul's makes an appearance in this area on Ludgate Hill, the road which leads up to the face of the Cathedral, where Chris Hemsworth and Tessa Thompson engage in an alien shoot out.